Servomechanism

-In control engineering, a servomechanism, usually shortened to servo, is an automatic device that uses error-sensing negative feedback to correct the action of a mechanism.
+In mechanical and control engineering, a servomechanism (also called servo system, or simply servo) is a control system for the position and its time derivatives, such as velocity, of a mechanical system.
+It often includes a servomotor, and uses closed-loop control to reduce steady-state error and improve dynamic response.
+In closed-loop control, error-sensing negative feedback is used to correct the action of the mechanism.
 In displacement-controlled applications, it usually includes a built-in encoder or other position feedback mechanism to ensure the output is achieving the desired effect.
+Following a specified motion trajectory is called servoing, where "servo" is used as a verb.
+The servo prefix originates from the Latin word servus meaning slave.

 The term correctly applies only to systems where the feedback or error-correction signals help control mechanical position, speed, attitude or any other measurable variables.
 For example, an automotive power window control is not a servomechanism, as there is no automatic feedback that controls position—the operator does this by observation.
 By contrast a car's cruise control uses closed-loop feedback, which classifies it as a servomechanism.

 Applications

 Position control

 A common type of servo provides position control.
 Commonly, servos are electric, hydraulic, or pneumatic.
 They operate on the principle of negative feedback, where the control input is compared to the actual position of the mechanical system as measured by some type of transducer at the output.
 Any difference between the actual and wanted values (an "error signal") is amplified (and converted) and used to drive the system in the direction necessary to reduce or eliminate the error.
 This procedure is one widely used application of control theory.
 Typical servos can give a rotary (angular) or linear output.